Birth order: Sexual orientation

 The fraternal birth order effect is the name given to the theory that the more older brothers a man has, the greater the probability is that he will have a homosexual orientation.
 The fraternal birth order effect is said to be the strongest known predictor of sexual orientation, with each older brother increasing a man's odds of being gay by approximately 33%.
 (One of the largest studies to date, however, suggests a smaller effect, of 15% higher odds.)
-Even so, the fraternal birth order effect only accounts for a maximum of one seventh of the prevalence of homosexuality in men.
+Even so, the fraternal birth order effect only accounts for a maximum of one-seventh of the prevalence of homosexuality in men.
 There seems to be no effect on sexual orientation in women, and no effect of the number of older sisters.

 In Homosexuality, Birth Order, and Evolution: Toward an Equilibrium Reproductive Economics of Homosexuality, Edward M. Miller suggests that the birth order effect on homosexuality may be a by-product of an evolved mechanism that shifts personality away from heterosexuality in laterborn sons.
 According to Miller, this would have the consequence of reducing the probability of these sons engaging in unproductive competition with each other.
-Evolution may have favored biological mechanisms prompting human parents to exert affirmative pressure toward heterosexual behavior in earlier-born children: As more children in a family survive infancy and early childhood, the continued existence of the parents' gene line becomes more assured (cf. the pressure on newly-wed European aristocrats, especially young brides, to produce "an heir and a spare"), and the benefits of encouraging heterosexuality weigh less strongly against the risk of psychological damage that a strongly heteronormative environment poses to a child predisposed toward homosexuality.
+Evolution may have favored biological mechanisms prompting human parents to exert affirmative pressure toward heterosexual behavior in earlier-born children: As more children in a family survive infancy and early childhood, the continued existence of the parents' gene line becomes more assured (cf. the pressure on newlywed European aristocrats, especially young brides, to produce "an heir and a spare"), and the benefits of encouraging heterosexuality weigh less strongly against the risk of psychological damage that a strongly heteronormative environment poses to a child predisposed toward homosexuality.

 More recently, this birth order effect on sexuality in males has been attributed to a very specific biological occurrence.
 As the mother gives birth to more sons, she is thought to develop an immunity to certain male-specific antigens.
 This immunity then leads to an effect in the brain that has to do with sexual preference.
 Yet this biological effect is seen only in right-handed males.
 If not right-handed, the number of older brothers has been found to have no prediction on the sexuality of a younger brother.
 This has led researchers to consider if the genes for sexuality and handedness are somehow related.

 Not all studies, including some with large, nationally representative samples, have been able to replicate the fraternal birth order effect.
 Some did not find any statistically significant difference in the sibling composition of gay and straight men; this includes the National Longitudinal Study of Adolescent to Adult Health, the largest U.S. study with relevant data on the subject.
 Furthermore, at least one study, on the familial correlates of joining a same-sex union or marriage in a sample of two million people in Denmark, found that the only sibling correlate of joining a same-sex union among men was having older sisters, not older brothers.